BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/automation/2023-03-28-alerting-on-process-complete.md

 1
 ```

-Thus, without knowing the exact details or output of using `ps -p` on our target process, we can just check the exit code and find out if the process is running.
-This leads us to a shell function that can check if a process is running.
+Thus, without knowing the exact details or output of using `ps -p` on our target process, we can check the exit code and find out if the process is running.
+This leads us to this helper function.

 ```sh
 # Check if the process with PID exists